 As anyone who spends even a little time in Southern California knows, fruit trees are everywhere!
-We have the deep agricultural history to thank for that: long before highways criss-crossed across the region, commercial orchards covered the land.
+We have our deep agricultural history to thank for that: long before highways criss-crossed across the region, commercial orchards covered the land.

 One fruit tree can yield hundreds of pounds of fruit, which is generally far too much for one family to consume.
 That’s where Food Forward’s flagship program, Backyard Harvest, comes in.
 Volunteers pick fruit from trees on private properties and public spaces, and 100% of what is collected is donated to local hunger relief agencies.